1•••|•••2•••|••3••|••4••|••5••|••6•••|•••7••home••index

 zhongruan icon Zhongruan

 The zhongruan (中阮) is a Chinese plucked string instrument of the lute family and a relative of the pipa.
 Like the pipa, the zhongruan has an ancient legacy extending back two millennia to the Qin dynasty (秦), c.
-200 BC.
+200 BCE.

 Zhongruan (left) | Su-Min and Su-Hui of MUSA_SG | Photo courtesy MUSA_SG